WRITING WORKSHOPS IN THE UK & US

 What happens in a writing workshop?

-In the workshops, you’ll learn to tap into deep personal cultural experiences.
+In the workshops, participants learn to tap into deep personal cultural experiences.
 Stories about the taboos that you’ve faced in your life, told from your unique cultural point of view.
 You’ll be able to talk to others who totally “get it”.
 And turn your stories into monologues.
 Which could then feature in future theatre productions of Masala Monologues.

 “Being asked to explore how my culture and sexuality intersected helped unlock things that I would’ve otherwise have left unexamined.”